-Families may reach out to team members via phone or Parent Square regarding academic or school-related support and should receive a response within 1 work day if not on vacation or leave.
+Teachers and staff members are available by phone, email and ParentSquare.
+Families may reach out to team members regarding academic or school-related support and should receive a response within 1 work day if not on vacation or leave.

 Class Parties